tradle/tradleconf/README.md

 #### AWSLogs (optional)

-If you want to inspect logs from your lambda functions in realtime, you'll need [awslogs](https://github.com/jorgebastida/awslogs)
+If you want to inspect logs from your lambda functions in realtime, you'll need to install [awslogs](https://github.com/jorgebastida/awslogs), as the command `tradleconf log` uses awslogs underneath.

 ### Install and load current configuration